 Select Tips tab.
 If isolates have been collected by year or month, it is possible to add this information into the analysis.
 Click ‘Use tip dates’, then ‘Guess dates’ to extract the date from the taxa name.
 Select Define By a Prefix and Its Order’, ‘Order = Last’, Prefix = |.
 Select ‘Parse as a calendar date’ and enter format: MM/DD/YYYY or DD/MM/YYYY

 Select Traits tab.
+Add the traits that you want to guess.
 If geographic location or host species is available in strain name, use ‘Guess traits’ to extract this information.
 This is handy for colour coding the tree later on in FigTree.
 This will also generate likelihood values for your trait of interest.

 Select Sites tab: Substitution model: HKY or GTR.
 Base frequencies: Estimated.
 Site heterogeneity model: G+I. Partition into codons: Off (unless sequence was trimmed to the ORF).
+What if we did trim the sequence to the ORF?
+Which option do we choose?
+2 or 3 partitions?
+I’m comfortable with keeping this off because we trimmed the sequences, so thre should be only one working reading frame.
+We shouldn’t need to partition into multiple reading frames.
 Codon models offer slightly more power than nucleotide models.

 Select Clocks tab: Lognormal relaxed clock (Uncorrelated).
 Tick ‘Estimate’